WhoCares258/AccidentDetection/README.md

   booktitle = {CVPR},
   year      = {2018}
 }
-⭐ If this work supports your research, please star the repository and help others by citing this paper when it's published.
+⭐ If this repository helps your research, please consider giving it a star!

-pgsql
-Copy code

-If you like, I can also generate a **compact version** (for the GitHub homepage) and a **detailed document** (for `/docs/`) for you.
-Do you want me to prepare those?
-::contentReference[oaicite:1]{index=1}
+Help promote open, reproducible benchmarking in surveillance accident detection.